semantic-math/math-ast/spec.md

 - unit vector: `(0, 0, 1)`

 TODO:
-- Should we explicitly indicate whether a vector is a row or column vector?
+- Explicitly indicate whether a vector is a row or column vector?
+- Indicate if it's a unit vector or not?

 Notes:
 - You'll notice overlap between `Tuple` and `Vector`.
 Which one application